-Participating Providers in California.
-The claims administrator has made available to the members a network of various types of "Participating Providers".
-These providers are called "participating" because they have agreed to participate in the claims administrator's preferred provider organization program (PPO) and Select preferred provider organization program (Select PPO), called the PPO Prudent Buyer Plan and Select PPO Plan.
+Participating Providers in California

+The claims administrator has established a network of various types of "Participating Providers".
+These providers are called "participating" because they have agreed to participate in the claims administrator's preferred provider organization program (PPO), which is called the Prudent Buyer Plan.
 Participating providers have agreed to a rate they will accept as reimbursement for covered services.
-The amount of benefits payable under this plan will be different for non-participating providers than for participating providers.
 See the definition of "Participating Providers" in the DEFINITIONS section for a complete list of the types of providers which may be participating providers.